-The 49 waterbodies to be treated under this alternative represent 9% of the parks' approximately 549 waters known to contain self-sustaining nonnative trout populations that are candidates for fish eradication.
-A total of 40 basins would be restored to a more natural condition under this alternative.
+The 52 waterbodies to be treated under this alternative represent 9% of the parks' approximately 550 waters known to contain self-sustaining nonnative trout populations that are candidates for fish eradication.
+A total of up to 51 basins would be restored to a more natural condition under this alternative.

 In addition, blasting rock would occur at no more than five individual cascade locations, and would modify the natural rock substrate beneath small sections of streams in these locations, resulting in a long-term adverse effect on the natural quality of wilderness.
-It is likely in the future that high water events, erosion, and normal geologic processes would remove the barrier that was created by the blasting, however, this would still constitute a long-term adverse effect on the natural quality of wilderness.
+It is likely in the future that high water events, erosion, and normal geologic processes would remove the evidence of the barriers created by the blasting, however, this would constitute a long-term adverse effect on the natural quality of wilderness.